Counselling Skills (Higher Certificate)

-The Higher Certificate recognises that the student has undertaken a comprehensive training in Counselling Skills which should enable him/her to practice a full range of counselling skills within a pre-existing role.
-It is not a professional qualification in Counselling and does not qualify the holder to practice as a Professional Counsellor.
-To achieve a professional qualification, it is necessary to complete a Bachelor of Arts (Honours) in Counselling and Pscyhotherapy, (Years 3 and 4).
+The Higher Certificate recognises that the student has undertaken a comprehensive training in counselling skills which should enable them to practice a full range of counselling skills within a pre-existing role.
+It is not a professional qualification in counselling and does not qualify the holder to practice as a professional counsellor.
+To achieve a professional qualification, it is necessary to complete a Bachelor of Arts (Honours) in Counselling and Pscyhotherapy, (BA1 BA2).

 MA in Integrative Psychotherapy

 This programme is a postgraduate course of study and training in Integrative Psychotherapy for practitioners who have completed the Bachelor of Arts (Honours) in Counselling and Psychotherapy or its equivalent.
 It aims to equip practitioners with the advanced knowledge and clinical capability that would match international standards of best practice within the Psychotherapy profession.

 - Applicants will be required to pay an acceptance fee of €500 online if a place on a course is offered.
 This fee is deductible from the overall course fee.